0xPolygonMiden/miden-base/crates/miden-objects/README.md

 ### Transaction

-Structures used to define Miden rollup transactions.
+Structures used to define Miden blockchain transactions.
 Transactions describe changes to an account, and may include consumption and production of notes.
 The objects in this module allow for the representation of transactions at multiple stages of its lifecycle, from creation, to data aggregation, execution with trace collection, and finally an executed transaction with a corresponding STARK proof.

 [Documentation](https://0xMiden.github.io/miden-base/transaction.html).